lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 ### Logging Instrumentation

 To track the status of the Clipdrop API call, I included structured `console.log()` statements throughout the function call.
-You can see them below scattered thoughout the `switch` statement:
+You can see them below scattered throughout the `switch` statement:

 ```ts
 switch (requestType) {